-- The cost of preparing the forecast and the benefit that results from its use, - The lead time in decision-making, - The time period of the forecast (short term or long-term), - 4.
+- The cost of preparing the forecast and the benefit that results from its use, - The lead time in decision-making. - The time period of the forecast (short term or long-term). - 4.
 The level of accuracy required,

-- 5. The quality and availability of the data, and - 6.
-The level of complexity of the relationships to be forecasted.
+6. The level of complexity of the relationships to be forecasted.